milvus-io/milvus-docs/site/en/about/limitations.md

 ## Rules on naming identifiers

-The name of an identifier can only contain numbers, letters, dollar signs ($), and underscores (__).
-The first character in an identifier must be a letter or the underscore sign.

 ## Limitations on the number of collections and connections

 | **Identifier type**      | **Maximum number** |